cerengulsem/GradProject2/README.md

 <br>Apache JMeter</br>

 ## To Run The Project
-<br>Download or clone the project file</br>Open Apache JMeter and run the file:
+<br>Download or clone the project file</br>Open Apache JMeter and run the file